PistoiaHELM/react-hwe-editor/README.md

 # HELM WebEditor

 The HELM Web Editor react (HWE) is a react based implementation of HELM.
-The webeditor depends on a a set of services which have been split into modules for easier maintenance.
+The webeditor depends on a set of services which have been split into modules for easier maintenance.
 The diagram below shows the relationship between the components.

 ![](https://github.com/ClairePA/pistoiahelm.github.com/blob/master/images/ArchitectureOverview.png?raw=true)